patrickjykwan/seng637-assignment-2-patrickjykwan/README.md

 Explanation:

 Similar to the createNumberArray function, the createNumberArray2D function had the same issues.
-Upont tesing, it was found that with non-empty 2D arrays, the function does not copy the last element of each row, resulting in a test failure when expecting a value but receiving a null value at the last index of any given row.
+Five partitions were used that had a 2D data array of size 0x0, 1x1, 1xn, nx1, and nxn.
+Upon tesing, it was found that with non-empty 2D arrays, the function does not copy the last element of each row, resulting in a test failure when expecting a value but receiving a null value at the last index of any given row.
 Here, four out of five test cases failed.

 Code: <https://github.com/patrickjykwan/seng637-assignment-2-patrickjykwan/blob/main/src/org/jfree/data/test/DataUtilitiesTestCreateNumberArray2D.java>